13 Aug Kitchen Cabinets: Plywood vs. Furniture Board

 If you are in the market for new cabinetry, your kitchen designer will likely want to know your preference regarding cabinet construction.
-The structure of a cabinet is generally manufactured with either furniture board or plywood.
-The quality of these materials can vary, and there are pros and cons to each which makes it difficult to say that one is better than the other.
+Typically, cabinet boxes are constructed with either furniture board or plywood material.
+The quality of these materials can vary, and there are pros and cons to each, which makes it difficult to say that one is better than the other.
 So, how do you decide which one is right for your project?

 For starters, it’s important to know that both furniture board and plywood are engineered wood products.
 This manufacturing process involves binding or fixing strands, particles, fibers, veneers, or boards of wood together with adhesives or other methods.
 In this regard, these two products are similar, however there are several factors which differentiate them.

-Furniture board, also known as particleboard, is the most common product used as the substrate of cabinet boxes, drawer boxes and shelves.
-This material is a pressboard comprised of wood particles and resin adhered together.
-Often, it is crafted from wood scraps, or waste, derived from the manufacturing of plywood.
+Furniture board – also known as particleboard – is the most common substrate of cabinet boxes, drawer boxes and shelves.
+The pressboard contains wood particles and resin adhered together with wood scraps, or waste, derived from plywood manufacturing.
 Because furniture board has no natural grain pattern, it can be finished with a wood veneer or laminate layer to improve its aesthetic appeal.

 The quality of furniture board depends on several factors: the size of the particles, the amount of the glue, and the density of the board.
 Smaller particles will make the board denser, heavier and more stable.
 One of the best types of particleboard is medium-density fiberboard (MDF).
 MDF is a high-quality product that compares well with plywood but is considerably heavier which can make installation more challenging.